Roseville Rosebowl

 he/him

 Hi!
-My name is Sabeeh and I am a sophomore at USC.
+My name is Sabeeh and I am a second year at USC.
 In high school I did policy on the MN and nat circ.
 I worked at NSD as an LD lab leader summer of 2023 & 2024.
 TLDR: I flow and will judge the round in front of me, regardless of my argumentative preferences.

 -----